Scotland’s marine environment contains a wealth of valuable habitats that form the foundations of a diverse and unique range of marine life.

 Scotland’s Marine Protected Area network

-Scotland’s MPA Network is being continually assessed and increased to ensure that, while each site performs a specific role, the combined protection provided by all sites creates a joined-up, large-scale, national approach to marine conservation and enhancement where the whole is greater than the sum of its parts.
+The current network covers 37% of Scotland’s seas.
+While each site in Scotland’s MPA Network performs a specific role, The Trust would like to see a more joined-up, large-scale, national approach to marine conservation and enhancement where the whole is greater than the sum of its parts.

 Stay up to date with the Scottish Wildlife Trust by subscribing to our mailing list Subscribe now